25 Fun classroom activities with an exciting bingo game

-- Arithmetic Bingo: Read out sums, subtractions, divisions, and multiplications, and let the students find the answer within the numbers on their card.
-You can pair up students to help them find the numbers more quickly on their card.
+Read out sums, subtractions, divisions, and multiplications, and let the students find the answer within the numbers on their cards.
+You can pair up students to help them find the numbers more quickly on their cards.

-- Decimal Bingo: Put decimals on the card, and either call out the numbers literally, or as fractions.
+Put decimals on the card, and either call out the numbers literally or as fractions.

 Physical Exercise Bingo

 You may not take your iPad to gym class, but maybe you can have students perform some small and short exercises as an intermezzo during a regular class.
 Put a set of short physical activities on your card (lunges, Jumping Jacks, sit-ups, crunches, push-ups, squats, jumps, arm spins, …), and read them out one by one; after the entire class has done the activity, students tag the activity on their card.
 Continue the game until someone has 5 activities in a row.

 Another fun application of Bingo is to get to know each other at the start of the year.

 Put photos and/or names of all students in the class on the card, and optionally complete the list with staff members, teachers, and the principal, … (they’ll love to see themselves on the cards) Call out people by name, or give clues about the person you’re describing.